Uber and Lyft Accidents in New Jersey

 Do I Sue Uber/Lyft or the Driver?

 If you were injured in a crash that was caused by the Uber/Lyft driver, you will sue the Uber/Lyft driver.
-You usually will not sue the rideshare company for the crash.
+The lawsuit will also include a claim that the rideshare was negligent in hiring, retaining, and supervising the driver.

 Why Does It Matter that an Uber/Lyft Car was in the Crash?